The Recipe for Moroccan Tea

 - Number of glasses: 3 to 4

-- Difficulty: easy
+- Level: easy

 Ingredients

-- 1 bunch of fresh organic mint
+- 1 bunch of organic fresh mint

 - 2 tablespoons of Gunpowder green tea